 Emma Sky is the founding Director of Yale’s International Leadership Center, which oversees the Maurice R. Greenberg World Fellows Program.
-She is a lecturer at the Jackson Institute where she teaches great power competition and cooperation, global affairs, grand strategy and refugees, and Middle East politics.
+She is a lecturer at the Yale Jackson School where she teaches great power competition and cooperation, global affairs, grand strategy and refugees, and Middle East politics.
 She is a member of the Wilton Park Advisory Council and a trustee of the HALO Trust.
 She is the author of the highly acclaimed The Unravelling: High Hopes and Missed Opportunities in Iraq (2015) and In a Time of Monsters: Travelling in a Middle East in Revolt (2019).

 Sky served as political advisor to the Commanding General of U.S. Forces in Iraq; as development advisor to the Commander of NATO’s International Security Assistance Force in Afghanistan; as political advisor to the U.S. Security Coordinator for the Middle East Peace Process; and as Governorate Coordinator of Kirkuk for the Coalition Provisional Authority.
 She also worked in the Palestinian territories for a decade, managing projects to develop Palestinian institutions and promoting co-existence between Israelis and Palestinians.